Squirrel Girl: Avengers vs. X-Men

 Squirrel Girl makes an appearance in a bonus story of Avengers vs. X-Men: Versus #6.
 Here she is depicted competing against Pixie in a game resembling HeroClix where the toys are based on various superheroes.
-Thing walks in, stopping the game to reveal that the figurines actually belong to the Puppet Master and are made out of his "Mind Control Clay".
+Thing walks in, stopping the game to reveal that the figurines actually belong to the Puppet Master and are made out of his mind-controlling clay.
 The next day, Squirrel Girl and Pixie read in the Daily Bugle that the clash between the Avengers and X-Men has occurred and have been mirroring the results from their game, implying that they were the cause of the feud.

 Infinity Warps

 Luneen Lafagreen / Moon Squirrel, a fusion of Squirrel Girl and Moon Girl created by the Infinity Gems, appears in Infinity Wars.

 Marvel Universe vs. The Avengers

 Squirrel Girl and Jessica Jones are killed by Luke Cage after he succumbs to the Survivor 118, a virus that causes those infected by it to become feral to the point of engaging in cannibalism.